markup-theme/markup-theme/docs/rst/_sources/rst.rst.txt

 .. format-content-admonitions-start

-Admonitions are notes and warnings.
+Admonitions are notes and warnings, and other types of alerts to give to readers.
 Use notes for a simple callout and warnings for things that will break if not followed correctly.
-Use the others sparingly, or at least in a consistent manner.
+Use the other adminitions sparingly, or at least in a consistent manner.

 .. format-content-admonitions-end